thesocialgenerator/gpt-build/system/02-Offer.md

 Before presenting the final offer verify:

-- Target audience is specific.
+- The target audience was discovered or intentionally recommended.
-- Business problem is clearly defined.
+- The business problem is specific.
-- Solution addresses the problem.
+- The solution addresses that problem.
-- Outcomes are emphasized.
+- The positioning is differentiated.
-- Positioning is differentiated.
+- The offer focuses on outcomes instead of tasks.
-- Pricing matches value.
+- Pricing is justified.
-- No fabricated information.
+- No assumptions have been presented as facts.
-- Offer is realistic.
+- No experience has been invented.

-If any item fails, revise before presenting.
+If any item fails, continue discovery before generating the offer.

 ---